THE AIRDRIE 1ST CLUB?

 One of the original fundraising efforts, dating back to the Club’s first years, is the annual pie sale.
-Pat Delair and Joyce Lewis, of the club’s original members, remember spending many hours in their own kitchens baking all flavours of pies, (especially Saskatoon, which was in high demand) to sell at the annual trade show at the Plainsman Arena.
+Pat Delair and Joyce Lewis, two of the club’s original members, remember spending many hours in their own kitchens baking all flavours of pies, (especially Saskatoon, which was in high demand) to sell at the annual trade show at the Plainsman Arena.
 Today, that tradition still continues.
 Some of the logistics have changed, we use a commercial kitchen now but it has turned into a wonderful team-building event with an assembly line style of baking happening.
 Generally, more than 225 pies are baked over a two day period and are sold at the Home and Lifestyle Show every April.

 Since it’s inception, the Lioness Club has helped numerous organizations in Airdrie through its fundraising efforts.
 The Club’s commitment to community is year round, encompassing every dynamic – children, teen’s and seniors and those who may be struggling.
-One just has to visit Genesis Place to see that the Lioness Club is a sponsor of one of the pools, or a visit to Iron Horse Park and use the birthday room which we were happy to contribute to.
+One just has to visit Genesis Place to see that the Lioness Club is a sponsor of one of the pools, or visit to Iron Horse Park birthday room which we were happy to contribute to.
 While visiting seniors at Bethany Care Centre, you could sit by a warm fireplace in the entryway (the gas insert was provided by the Airdrie Lioness).
 Do you have youngsters who visit the Airdrie Public Library?
 The Lioness supplied the funds to purchase two Early Literacy Stations as well as contributing funds so that teens could have “A Den”, a place to congregate, share stories and access computers within the library.
 In addition, the Lioness have contributed to school libraries, playgrounds and benches, The Boys and Girls Club, Supplies for Success, Community Links Emergency Fund, Backpack supplies for our homeless.
 The Airdrie Food Bank has been a recipient of funds through the Lioness, supporting the Milk Program, Snack Attack and Breakfast Program.
 The Club also provided funds for the Food Bank to purchase new freezers/coolers for their new facility to keep fresh produce and meats.

 Inside of the Airdrie Food Bank, the Lioness have expanded our program to include a “Caring Closet”, a place where struggling parents can select a new birthday gift for their child at no cost.
 In September of 2008, under the presidency and initiative of Dianne Durda, the Airdrie Lioness Hamper Foundation was formed as a non-profit charitable organization.
 This would help in garnering funds for the Christmas Hamper Program as well as enabling us to issue charitable donation receipts.